 Biking To Explore Island

 Yes, Maldives offers a lot more than your expectation.
 Have you visited yet?
-My topmost fave activities in the Maldives was swimming in turquoise waters at Sandbank, snorkeling and hopping local islands.
+My first fave activities in the Maldives was swimming in turquoise waters at Sandbank, snorkeling and hopping local islands.

 Disclosure: This post sponsored by Accor Hotels Group.
 Here provided every information is my own and personal experiences during my tour in the Maldives.

-What is your fave island in the Maldives?
+What is your favorite island in the Maldives?
 Share your ideas about top things to do & see in the Maldives.